 The hydraulic and mass-transfer characteristics of the ejector with a bubble column have been published in impacted journals.
-Unfortunatelly, the further research on the topic has been postponed due to the personal changes in the team.
+Unfortunately, further research on the topic has been postponed due to the personnel changes in the team.

 Havelka, P.; Linek, V.; Sinkule, J.; Zahradník, J.; Fialova, M. Effect of the ejector configuration on the gas suction rate and gas hold-up in ejector loop reactors.
 Chem.
 Eng.
 Sci.
 1997, 52 (11), p.
 1701-1713.